 - The first segment should provide access information on the firm, including procurement and other profile information.
 For example, personal contact information including voice, email and fax on the firm’s point of contact; web site; active certifications (for example, SB, WOB, SDVOB, 8(a), HUBZone, etc.); active procurement access vehicles (for example, GSA schedule, BPAs, etc.).

 - The second segment should provide the firm’s core competencies/capabilities and any unique performance factors.
 The information should be framed around the specific DHS organization/program office the firm is marketing.
 For example, if the firm is marketing to the U.S. Secret Service (USSS), it should review the organizational and mission information on the USSS Business Opportunities website, the current Fiscal Year Procurement Forecast and FedBizOpps opportunities, and then demonstrate how the firm’s capabilities will address the specific or general needs of the USSS.

 - The third segment should provide the firm’s DHS related past performance and provide any relevant past performance contracts and references.
 If the firm does not have any direct DHS prime or subcontracting past performance, it should review other past performance and establish relevancy to DHS.
 For example, state or local government, private sector experience or other government agencies.

-- The second attachment should be an electronic copy of the firm’s CCR Dynamic Small Business Search Profile (former Pro-Net Profile).
+2. The second attachment should be an electronic copy of the firm’s SBA's Dynamic Small Business Search Profile.
 Ensure the information on the profile is current, especially the contact, key words and past performance information.
-The Dynamic Search Small Business Profile link is available on the Central Contractor Registration site.
-If the firm has been approved for the SBA 8(a) Business Development Program, it should include in it’s Profile, the name and contact information of their 8(a) Business Development Specialist (after approval is received from the Business Development Specialist).
+If the firm has been approved for the SBA 8(a) Business Development Program, it should include in its Profile, the name and contact information of their 8(a) Business Development Specialist (after approval is received from the Business Development Specialist).
 Or if they have been approved for the SBA's HUBZone Program, a copy of the approval letter should be attached.